sunningilyA7/sunningilyA7.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - *Feb 2018*, Award of Best Global Investment Strategy, Associated with AIA, HongKong🇭🇰
 - *2017*, Outstanding Graduate of Zhongnan University of Economics and Law, Zhongnan University of Economics and Law
-- *Dec 2015*, The 1st Prize of Undergraduate Group, National College Students Mathematical Modeling Competition of Higher Education Club Cup (National level)
+- *Dec 2015*, The 1st Prize of Undergraduate Group, National College Students Mathematical Modeling Competition of Higher Education Club Cup (~0.5% National level)
 - *May 2015*, The 1st Prize of the 8th Central China University Students Mathematical Modeling Invitational Competition
 - *2015*, Honorable Mention of Mathematical Contests in Modeling (Certificate of Achievement)🌍